4W4I5/Semester-7-Notes/IA/Sessional 2 Prep/Sessional 2 Prep Notes.md

 | 8                 | Cryptography                          | :white_check_mark: |

 # Chapter 4: Planning for Security
-Here's a reformatted version of your chapter content with improved clarity and organization:

----

-# Chapter 4: Planning for Security

 ## InfoSec Planning & Governance

 - **Planning Levels:** Help translate an organization's strategic plans into tactical objectives.